eduard93/Articles/AWS_VIP.md

 }
 ```

+# Deletion

+If you use automated provisioning tools, such as CloudFormation, this route must be deleted before the subnet can be deleted.
+You can add the deletion code to `^%ZSTOP`, just don't forget to check for `$SYSTEM.Mirror.IsPrimary()` because when mirror primary shuts down, during `^%ZSTOP` it's still primary.
+Overall I'd recommend external route deletion as a part of a provisioning tools script.

 # Conclusion

 And that's it!
 In the route table, we get a new route pointing to a current mirror Primary when the `NotifyBecomePrimary` event happens.